DariaPindus/RealEstateHelper/README.md

 To start Mysql:
 `sudo service mysqld start`

+_In case of problems (i.e. running docker-compose fails in main-service (Spring boot app) with_ `Access denied for user 'appuser'@'172.24.0.4' `).
+The reason can be with MySql password - it works for sure when password contains alpha-numeric characters (Hello, security, my old friend :))

 ### ActiveMQ config
 - Install activemq
 - Go to installation folder (/your/path/apache-activemq-5.16.0/bin/) and run